Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 What is First Party Data?

 The information businesses own and obtain through myriad digital channels is first-party data, also called 1P data.
-First-party data refers to all information about customers that comes directly from both online and offline sources, including:
+It refers to all information about customers that comes directly from both online and offline sources, including:

 • Company's website